agster27/unpackerr.github.io/docs/install/windows.md

 @="Restart"
 ```

-Replace **accountname** with the name of the local user account that you want unpackerr to run under.
-Make sure that account has all the permissions required to access to all of the paths that unpackerr will use.
-Also make sure that the "AppDirectory" and "Application" fields point to the location where you installed unpackerr, making sure to double up the backslashes in the path.
+Replace **accountname** with the name of the local user account that you want
+unpackerr to run under.
+Make sure that account has all the permissions required
+to access to all of the paths that unpackerr will use.
+Also make sure that the
+"AppDirectory" and "Application" fields point to the location where you installed
+unpackerr, making sure to double up the backslashes in the path.

 Save the file and then double-click it.
-You'll get a warning that importing registry keys could harm your system, click "Yes".
+You'll get a warning that importing
+registry keys could harm your system, click "Yes".

 Press `Windows-R` and open `services.msc`.
 Scroll down to the service named `unpackerr-Service`.
-If it isn't in the list, you may need to reboot your computer.
+If it isn't in the list,
+you may need to reboot your computer.
 Double-click `unpackerr-Service`.
 Under `Path to executable:`, make sure that the path is where you extracted nssm.
-If it isn't, go to the section `Path configuration` below and return here after you modify the path.
-On the `Log On` tab, make sure the account name is correct and enter the password for that user account.
-Click `Ok` to close the service properties window.
-You can now start the unpackerr service by right-clicking it and selecting `Start`.
-To confirm that it's running correctly, look at unpackerr's log file, which you should have configured when you first installed it.
+If it isn't, go to the section `Path configuration` below and return here after
+you modify the path.
+On the `Log On` tab, make sure the account name is correct
+and enter the password for that user account.
+Click `Ok` to close the service
+properties window.
+You can now start the unpackerr service by right-clicking
+it and selecting `Start`.
+To confirm that it's running correctly, look at
+unpackerr's log file, which you should have configured when you first installed it.

-unpackerr will now start automatically whenever the Windows machine is booted up, without the need for a user to be logged on.
+Unpackerr will now start automatically whenever the Windows machine is booted up,
+without the need for a user to be logged on.

 Path configuration:
 Press `Windows-R` and open `regedit.exe`.
 Scroll down to the following registry key: `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\unpackerr-Service`
-Under that registry key, double-click the `ImagePath` value and enter the proper path to the nssm.exe that you extracted previously.
+Under that registry key, double-click the `ImagePath` value and enter the proper
+path to the nssm.exe that you extracted previously.
 Click `Ok` then close Regedit.